KlickyMao/emqx-enterprise-docs-en/overview.rst

 EMQ is one of the most deployed MQTT message broker which can sustain million level connection.
 It is chosen worldwide by more than 5000 enterprise user.
 More than 100,000 nodes are deployed and serve 30 million connections.

-EMQ X extends the function and prformance of  EMQ.
+EMQ X extends the function and performance of EMQ.
 It is a commercial version for enterprise.
 It improves the system architecture of EMQ, adopts Scalable RPC mechanism, provides more reliable clustering and higher performance of message routing.

-EMQ X supprts persistence MQTT messages to Redis , MySQL, PostgreSQL, MongoDB, Cassandra and other Database.
-It also supprts bridging and forwarding messages to enterprise middleware like Kafka and RabbitMQ.
+EMQ X supports persistence MQTT messages to Redis , MySQL, PostgreSQL, MongoDB, Cassandra and other Database.
+It also supports bridging and forwarding messages to enterprise middleware like Kafka and RabbitMQ.

 EMQ X can be used as access platform for smart hardware, smart home, IoT, automotive networking applications that serve millions end device.